rabbitmq/rabbitmq-website/site/upgrade.md

 should any classic mirrored queues on the target node have no synchronised mirrors:

 <pre class="lang-bash">
-# Exits with a non-zero code if target node hosts master replica of at least one queue
+# Exits with a non-zero code if target node hosts leader replica of at least one queue
 # that has out-of-sync mirror.
 rabbitmq-diagnostics check_if_node_is_mirror_sync_critical
 </pre>